jackross/clockblock/README.md

 ClockBlock
 ==========

-Extend ClockBlock::Timing in your class definition to add timers to your methods:
+Extend Clockblock::Timing in your class definition to add timers to your methods:

 ````ruby
 require 'clockblock'